AlexandreGazagnes/scikit-transformers/README.md

 A complete documentation will be soon available on the  [github page](https://alexandregazagnes.github.io/scikit-transformers/).

+## Changelog, Releases and Roadmap

+Please refer to the [changelog](./docs/docs/CHANGELOG.md) file for more information.

 ## Contributing

 Pull requests are welcome.

 For major changes, please open an issue first to discuss what you would like to change.

-For more information, please refer to the [contributing](CONTRIBUTING.md) file.
+For more information, please refer to the [contributing](./docs/docs/CONTRIBUTING.md) file.

 ## License